Colossians 4:15

 “Greet the brethren who are in Laodicea, and Nymphas and the church that is in his house.”

-Now we come to the salutation of the epistle to the Colossians (4:15-18).
+Now we come to more specific salutations of the epistle to the Colossians (Co 4:15-18).

 Laodicea was located near Colosse.
 Paul sends salutations to them as well.

-Paul names Nymphas as an outstanding Christian.
-He/she was outstanding because he/she held an upstanding reputation.
-It is possible to translate this sentence “Nympha, and the church which is in her house.”
-If so, she is the only woman mentioned in this chapter.
-She opened her home to hold a church there.
-No church can operate very long without women.
+It is possible to translate this sentence as “Nympha [feminine], and the church which is in her house.”
+Paul names Nympha as an outstanding Christian woman.
+She was remarkable because she held an upstanding reputation.
+She is the only woman mentioned in this chapter.
+Nymphas opened her home to hold a church there.
+No church can operate efficiently for very long without women.

-and the church that is in his house
+“and the church that is in his [her] house“

 Principle: